 Although everyone assumed that Pasternak would become a professional musician, he was wary of his lack of technical skill.
-In 1909 he gave up his musical career for good when he entered the Law Faculty at Moscow University.
-He soon turned to philosophy, and although he appeared to be heading toward an academic career, he ultimately gave it up in 1912 to pursue his true calling: poetry.
-Yet his poetry and prose would always bear the mark of his youthful enthusiasms for music and philosophy.
+In 1909 he gave up his musical career for good when he entered the law faculty at Moscow University.
+He soon turned to philosophy, and, although he appeared to be heading toward an academic career, he ultimately gave it up in 1912 to pursue his true calling—poetry.
+Yet Pasternak’s poetry and prose would always bear the mark of his youthful enthusiasms for music and philosophy.

-The years preceding the Revolution were a time of great intellectual and artistic richness in Russia.
-Since the turn of the century, the country had been enjoying a philosophical and religious revival in which the symbolist poets played a leading part.
-In the arts the Russian avant-garde was closely linked to new movements in Western Europe; it was the age of Kandinsky and Chagall, of Scriabin and Stravinsky.
-The great poet of the age was Alexander Blok, a symbolist who came of age prior to the flourishing of the great generation of Anna Akhmatova, Vladimir Mayakovsky, Osip Mandelstam, Marina Tsvetaeva, and Pasternak.
+The years preceding the Bolshevik Revolution were a time of great intellectual and artistic richness in Russia.
+Since the turn of the century, the country had been enjoying a philosophical and religious revival in which the Russian Symbolist poets played a leading part.
+In the arts, the Russian avant-garde was closely linked to new movements in Western Europe; it was the age of Wassily Kandinsky and Marc Chagall, of Scriabin and Igor Stravinsky.
+The great poet of the age was Alexander Blok, a Symbolist who came of age prior to the flourishing of the great generation of Anna Akhmatova, Vladimir Mayakovsky, Osip Mandelstam, Marina Tsvetaeva, and Pasternak.

 The outbreak of the war found Pasternak on the Oka, a river eighty miles south of Moscow, and in his letters of this time his descriptions of the people's grief foreshadow his later prose and verse.
 Pasternak was unable to serve in the army, a childhood fall from a horse having left him with one leg shorter than the other.
 Much of the time between 1914 and 1917 he spent as a clerk at a chemical works to the far east of Moscow.
 His prolonged period away from the city was a productive one for him.
 Pasternak composed two volumes of verse in the war years.
 One was destroyed by fire in 1915.
 The other was published in 1917 as Over the Barriers.